geoffbrown/motivations/regrets.md

 - To care less about what people think of me

 ## Work
-- Never having finished my damn portfolio website
 - Not having worked harder every day
 - Not becoming known for the work that I produce
+- Not having submitted to a design conference
 - Never having spoken at a design conference
 - Not having personally made something that people use on a regular basis
 - Never having started my own company
-- Not writing on a regular basis
+- Not writing about the work that I do with regularity

 ## Travel
 - Not having traveled to all 7+ continents
-- Not having traveled more, generally
+- Not having visited every US state, at least once

 ## Recreation
 - Not having taken more time off of work
 - Never having gone scuba diving
 - Never having learned basic sailing